micro-nova/AmpliPi/hw/TESTING.md

     - [ ] Verify AmpliPi state is shown
     - [ ] Run `./hw/tests/display.bash` and verify test passes
 - [ ] Fans
-  - Heat up the amplifier board, ensure the fans turn on
+  - [ ] 12V OK?
+  - [ ] Verify fans spin at 100% when forced on
+  - [ ] Verify room temp measurements are in the range [25, 30] degrees Celsius
+  - [ ] Verify fans turn on when the amplifiers are hot by heating up a heatsink